Whatsapp Icon

 • Surgery: The most common treatment for early-stage gastric cancer.
 Surgery can involve removing a portion of the stomach (partial gastrectomy) or the entire stomach (total gastrectomy) along with some surrounding tissues.

-• Chemotherapy: Uses drugs to kill cancer cells, usually administered before surgery to shrink the tumor or after to eliminate any remaining cancer cells.
+• Chemotherapy: Uses drugs to kill cancer cells, usually administered before surgery to shrink the tumour or after to eliminate any remaining cancer cells.
 It can also be the main treatment for advanced stages.

 • Immunotherapy: Employs the body's immune system to fight the cancer, usually reserved for advanced gastric cancer when other treatments haven't worked.